mrhalleg/HallegsCommandHandler/README.md

 }
 ~~~

-all of the following commands are valid:
+Now all of the following commands are valid:

 `/calculator add 1 1` with output: `1 + 1 = 2`